Freed Nigerian schoolboys return home, tell of beatings and hunger | Politics

 "I was just crying, crying with joy, when I saw them, my son" in pictures after the release, she told Reuters.
 "They have to recovery psychologically," she said.
 "They went through trauma.
 We have to try to counsel them, so they can now become normal persons."

 Hafsat Funtua, mother of 16-year-old Hamza Naziru, said she ran out of her house with joy "not knowing where to go" when she heard the news.
-"I couldn't believe what I heard until neighbours came to inform me that it's true," she said in a phone interview.
 She later returned home to pray.

-The mass kidnapping piled pressure on the government to deal with militants in the north of the country.
-It was particularly embarrassing for President Muhammadu Buhari, who comes from Katsina state and has repeatedly said that Boko Haram has been "technically defeated".

-Buhari said he had congratulated the state's governor and the army, in a brief clip from an interview posted on his Twitter account earlier on Friday.
-Information Minister Lai Mohammed told journalists on Friday the abduction was "totally unacceptable".

 - READ MORE ON: